-- While enrolled in any of the above options, students may concurrently enroll in any college course for which they meet the course prerequisites. - Students are strongly encouraged to concurrently enroll in FYE 101 (Strategies for College Success). - Students at this level should not enroll in more than 12 credit hours in one semester. - The remainder of the student's class schedule should not be solely online.
+- While enrolled in CCS 098, students may concurrently enroll in any college course for which they meet the course prerequisites. - Students are strongly encouraged to concurrently enroll in FYE 101 (Strategies for College Success). - Students at this level should not enroll in more than 12 credit hours in one semester. - The remainder of the student's class schedule should not be solely online.